 I will address several areas of overlap between duties and remedies in equity and the corporations law.
-The areas I will cover have some connection in principle, but I have largely chosen them to reflect areas of interest, from the possibly idiosyncratic perspective of practice in the two jurisdictions.
-I will deal first with some issues and recent case law in directors' duties in equity and by statute; then with an overlap between claims for breach of directors' duties, derivative actions and oppression claims; then with compensation and applications for interlocutory injunctions in equity and under the Corporations Act, and lastly with open issues in accessorial liability in equity and under the Corporations Act.
+I will deal first deal with some differences in international enforcement approaches.
+I will then turn to some recent Australian case law in directors' duties in equity and by statute; then with an overlap between claims for breach of directors' duties, derivative actions and oppression claims; then with compensation and applications for interlocutory injunctions in equity and under the Corporations Act; and lastly with open issues in accessorial liability in equity and under the Corporations Act.
 I will focus on several recent cases in doing so.